fedora-ruby/gem2rpm/README.md

 - `files` - the `Gem2Rpm::RpmFileList` providing unfiltered list of files in package
 - `main_files` - the `Gem2Rpm::RpmFileList` providing list of files suitable for main package
 - `doc_files` - the `Gem2Rpm::RpmFileList` providing list of files suitable for -doc subpackage

-The following variables still work, but are now deprecated:

-- `format` - The `Gem::Format` for the gem.
-Please note that this is kept just for compatibility reasons, since RubyGems 2.0 removed this class.

 ### Template Configuration